 Yes.
 Mould can cause many issues including damage to your belongings as well serious health issues that you can seek restitution for.
 If the mould in your rental property has occurred because of a repair issue then you can make a claim for disrepair.
 Our housing disrepair lawyers can help you to take legal action to get the compensation that you deserve.

 The disrepair protocol is a series of steps that you must take before you make a claim against your landlord.
 They include attempting to find an Alternative Dispute Resolution, sending a letter of claim to your landlord and waiting a reasonable amount of time for a response from your landlord.
 It is very important that you follow the protocol correctly, our housing solicitors will ensure that all the pre court action steps for your potential claim are completed.

-Yes, it is possible to sue your landlord for damp issues that countinue to create poor housing conditions in your property.
+Yes, it is possible to sue your landlord for damp issues that continue to create poor housing conditions in your property.
 For example, if the damp has damaged your belongings, disrupted your daily life or has made you ill.
 We also assist with Wales housing disrepair claims

 It is important to note that under no circumstances can a landlord legally evict a tenant for making a housing disrepair claim.
 Such eviction would be considered illegal and render the landlord liable to pay additional compensation.
 Please be advised that our services are available only to council and housing association tenants.